George Harrison, 1969

 This song is ideal as an introduction to the topic of winter depression, which affects some people in Northern climates.
 It is also a mood-booster during dreary weather.
 In addition, it can be a springboard for a grammar lesson on the use of it’s been vs. it was.

-Choose from the following activities, for levels high beginning and up:
+Choose from the following activities:

-• Pre-Listening Ask students to tell you what they know about the Beatles.
+- Pre-Listening Ask students to tell you what they know about the Beatles.
 Write the information on the board.
-If students don’t know much about them, supply some facts, for example: English rock band, formed in Liverpool; became popular worldwide in 1964; best-selling band in history, holding the record for the most number-one hits; members were John Lennon, Paul McCartney, George Harrison, and Ringo Starr; band broke up in 1970; John Lennon was shot and killed in 1980, and George Harrison died of lung cancer in 2001, but Paul McCartney and Ringo Starr are still musically active; currently the most popular Beatles songs are “Come Together,” “Let It Be,” “Hey Jude,” “Love Me Do,” “Yesterday,” “Here Comes the Sun,” “Help, and “All You Need Is Love.”
+If students don’t know much about them, supply some facts, for example: English rock band, formed in Liverpool; became popular worldwide in 1964; best-selling band in history, holding the record for the most #1 hits; members were John Lennon, Paul McCartney, George Harrison, and Ringo Starr; band broke up in 1970; John Lennon was shot and killed in 1980, and George Harrison died of lung cancer in 2001, but Paul McCartney and Ringo Starr are still musically active; some of the most popular Beatles songs are “Come Together,” “Let It Be,” “Hey Jude,” “Love Me Do,” “Yesterday,” “Here Comes the Sun,” “Help, and “All You Need Is Love.”
 Teaching Tip: When you write the information on the board, group related ideas to model idea mapping (also called mind mapping or concept mapping).

-• Listening Copy the lyrics for “Here Comes the Sun” from the Internet.
+- Listening Copy the lyrics for “Here Comes the Sun” from the Internet.
 Listen to the official audio video while reading the lyrics.

-• Listening Listen to the official audio video again.
+- Listening Listen to the official audio video again.
 Sing along with the chorus: Here comes the sun, Here comes the sun, And I say it’s all right.

-• Listening Watch the 2019 official video.
+- Listening Watch the 2019 official video.

-• Post-Listening Ask students, “Does weather affect your mood?”
+- Discussion Ask students, “Does weather affect your mood?”
 (You may need to adjust the wording of the question to fit your students’ proficiency level.)
 Write a big YES on one end of the board, and a big NO on the other end.
 Students stand next to their answer.
 (They can also stand somewhere between YES and NO.) Ask students to explain their answers.

-• Post-Listening If your students are from different regions of the world, ask them to complete the sentences below in writing.
+- Discussion If your students are from different regions of the world, ask them to complete the sentences below in writing.

 In August, the weather in my country is…